supasuge/LinuxPermissionHelp/FileEnc-OpenSSL/README.md

 workflows where predictable behavior and explicit user confirmation are required.

 > [!CAUTION]
 > It's not reccomended to use this script for legitmate secure usage.
 There are multiple small issues within it.
-Was mainly written for learning purposes etc.
+Was mainly written for learning purposes and absolutely should not be used to handle sensitive data of any kind.
+Use well-known and reputable pre-existing tools such as `age`/`OpenPGP` (though OpenPGP is an entirely different conversation as its always has been heavily criticized by cryptographers for various reasons, though generally it's a perfectly fine option for now).

 ---